resistance-protocol/litepaper/README.md

 stakeholders.
 RSX trading between PF and PC provides tremendous opportunities for bonders to benefit from the available bond volume.
-The dominant strategy for RSX trading between PF and PC is to bond e.g. DAI for RSX, perpetuating the infinite flyhweel effect further.
+The dominant strategy for RSX trading between PF and PC is to bond e.g. DAI for RSX, perpetuating the infinite flywheel effect further.

 RSX moving above PC implies increasing RFV by selling RSX into the market for e.g. DAI.
 RSX trading above PC is good for the treasury's capital efficiency and therefore in last consequence good for stakeholders.
 RSX trading above PC provides tremendous opportunities for arbitrageurs to bring RSX back to PC.
-The dominant strategy for RSX trading above or near PC is to short RSX, perpetuating the infinite flyhweel effect further.
+The dominant strategy for RSX trading above or near PC is to short RSX, perpetuating the infinite flywheel effect further.

 ![Inifinite Flywheel Effect](./img/infinite_flywheel_effect.png)